DecisionsDev/odm-docker-kubernetes/azure/README.md

    ```console
    az acr create --resource-group odm-group --name <registryname> --sku Basic
    ```
-   Note the `loginServer` that will be displayed in the JSON output (e.g.: "loginServer": "registryodm.azurecr.io").
+   Make a note of the `loginServer` that will be displayed in the JSON output (e.g.: "loginServer": "registryodm.azurecr.io").

    > **Note**: The registry name must be unique within Azure.